Elizabeth Sale, Haley Adams, Malcolm Aboud, Chelsea Rubin

 - Banks, credit unions, life insurance companies, federal and provincial trust and loan companies, and securities dealers may use a simplified identification method to verify the identity of another bank, credit union, life insurance company, federal or provincial trust and loan company, or securities dealer, or foreign corporation carrying out similar activities.
 The simplified process may also be used for an entity that administers a pension plan or investment fund subject to regulation by a foreign state, a corporation whose shares are traded on the Canadian stock exchange or a stock exchange designated under the Income Tax Act, a subsidiary whose financial statements are consolidated with these entities, or a state-owned enterprise, institution or agency or public service body.
 There are specific recordkeeping obligations that apply when using this method.

-- If a person or entity’s identity was previously verified, an RE does not need to verify their identity again for subsequent transactions if the required records were kept – so long as there are no doubts about the information that was relied on to verify their identity previously.
-This exception does not apply if an individual or entity was previously verified using the reliance method, the simplified method (for entities) or using an agent or mandatary (for individuals).
-When the reliance method is used, or an agent or mandatary conducts the verification, that individual’s identity must always be verified again the next time a verification is required.
+- If a person or entity’s identity was previously verified in accordance with the PCMLTFA, an RE does not need to verify their identity again for subsequent transactions if the required records were kept – so long as there are no doubts about the information that was relied on to verify their identity previously.
+An RE may rely on the measures that were previously taken by an agent or mandatary, if the agent or mandatary was acting in their own capacity at the time, whether or not they were required to use the methods in accordance with the PCMLTFR or acting as an agent or mandatory under a written agreement or arrangement that was entered into with another RE for identity verification purposes.